devlaming/mgreml/README.md

 The file `factors.coeff.var.out` contains a 110-by-110 matrix representing the covariance matrix of those estimates.

-Similarly, `mgreml` can also return the estimated variance components (again either based on some structural model, or just the saturated model), including the covariance matrix of those estimated variance components (unless `--no-se` is used).
+Similarly, `mgreml` can also return the estimated variance components (again either based on some structural model, or just the saturated model), also including the covariance matrix of those estimated variance components (unless `--no-se` is used).
 To get these results, use the `--variance-components` option.
 E.g. the command

 ```
 python ./mgreml.py --grm ./tutorial/data --pheno ./tutorial/pheno.txt \